VincentGurgul/transformers/2_Keyword_Extraction/README.md

 __Institute:__ Humboldt University Berlin, Chair of Information Systems <br>
 __Lecturer:__ Prof. Dr. Stefan Lessmann <br>
 __Semester:__ WS 2021/22 <br>
+__Submission Date:__ February 13, 2022 <br>

 ## Contents of this repository

 ```
 .
 ├── Keyword_Extraction.ipynb            # jupyter notebook on keyword extraction
 ├── README.md                           # this readme file
 ├── kp20k_testing.json                  # dataset used for the evaluation
-└── keyword_extraction_wordwise.py          # Code for running the keyword extraction on CPU with Wordwise
+└── keyword_extraction_wordwise.py      # code for running the keyword extraction on CPU with Wordwise
 ```

 ## Contents of this README